 You’ve probably heard the phrase, “If you want something done correctly, do it yourself.”
-As E-commerce business owners, we’re all big believers in that sentiment.
-That’s why we start E-businesses in the first place!
+As eCommerce business owners, we’re all big believers in that sentiment.
+That’s why we start eCommerce businesses in the first place!
 Speaking of doing things yourself: we’re also pretty big fans of in-house fulfillment.
-While in-house fulfillment has its perks, keeping fulfillment in-house might not be the best choice for your business.
+While in-house fulfillment has its perks, fulfilling all of your orders yourself might not be the best choice for your business.
 At the end of the day, it’s about what you need.
 We’ve been there ourselves, so we’re fairly knowledgeable about the benefits of in-house fulfillment—and its drawbacks.
 If you’re ready to follow us down the rabbit hole, let’s take a look!

 What is Fulfillment?

 As we defined in our article Outsourcing Fulfillment: The Pros and Cons, fulfillment describes the operation of warehousing, kitting, and shipping your products out to your customers.
-Someone has to get your product out to your customers, and in the case of most new E-commerce business, fulfillment is typically done in-house.
+Someone has to get your product out to your customers, and in the case of most new eCommerce businesses, fulfillment is typically done in-house.
 That means it’s done by YOU, the business owner!
-There are two main styles of E-commerce fulfillment that we’ll be talking about: kitting, and pick and pack.
+There are two main styles of eCommerce fulfillment that we’ll be talking about: kitting, and pick and pack.

 Kitting is the process of grouping individually separate items into one unit, like a subscription box.
 This style of fulfillment occurs when every order you’re receiving is the exact same.
 As a result, each package is outfitted with the same contents.
 Since it’s a relatively easy process, in-house fulfillment works great with kitting.